The Kids We Were Review (Switch)

-Several things drew me towards this game, to the point where I requested a review code.
+Several things drew me towards The Kids We Were, to the point where I requested a review code.
 One of the biggest factors that drew me to it is that it’s a game set in Japan.
 I very much enjoy engaging with media that features a narrative or a viewpoint far removed from my own.

-Even though I feel like I’m quite well travelled, having lived in a country other than the one I was born in and visited a few others, Japan is a place I’ve never been to.
-It’s on my bucket list for sure but until I have the opportunity to go, I have games such as this to allow a chance to see the world from another perspective.
-I have very limited experience with Japan, mostly through the more fantastical examples of Manga and Anime, so any game, film or TV show that exhibits a mundane side in a relatively modern time-period is always welcome.
+I feel like I’m quite well travelled.
+I’ve lived in a country other than the one I was born in and visited a few others.
+However Japan is a place I’ve never been to.
+It’s on my bucket list for sure.
+However, until I have the opportunity to go, I have games such as this to play.
+Something like this affords me a chance to see the world from another perspective.
+Honestly, I have very limited experience with Japan.
+Mostly through the more fantastical examples of Manga and Anime.
+So any game, film or TV show that exhibits a mundane side in a relatively modern time-period is always welcome.
 As this game deals with nostalgia somewhat, I was a little worried I might miss some significant cultural details though.
 Did this cultural blindness detract from the experience, or did it enhance it?
 Let’s find out.

 The Kids We Were is a nostalgic tale based in a recent part of Japanese history.
 Mainly set in the 1980’s, in the last few years of the Showa era, this game follows young Minato, as he arrives in Kagami.
 From this starting point in 2020, in a sleepy suburb of Tokyo, Minato ventures out with one goal – to find his missing father.
 This fairly simple quest quickly transforms into a mysterious time-travelling adventure, featuring a notebook that offers a window into his father’s past.